-- \ students who transferred in.
+- Students who transferred in.

-- \ money borrowed at other institutions.
+- Money borrowed at other institutions.

-- \ parent loans
+- Parent loans

-- \ students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree.
+- Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree).

+- Any aid related to the CARE Act or unique the COVID-19 pandemic.

 H4.
-Provide the number of students in the 2017 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.
+Provide the number of students in the 2020 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2019 and June 30, 2020.
 Exclude students who transferred into your institution.
-665

 H5.
 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.

-NOTE: The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
-The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
+- The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources. - The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
 For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

-Source/Type of Loan Number in the Percent of the Average per-undergraduate-

-class (defined in class (defined borrower cumulative principal

-H4 above) who above) who borrowed from the types of loans

-borrowed from borrowed from specified in the first

-the types of loans the types of column (nearest \$1)

-specified in the loans specified in

-first column the first column

-(nearest 1%)

-a) Any loan program: Federal Perkins,

-Federal Stafford Subsidized and

-Unsubsidized, institutional, state, 394 59.25% \$31,730

-private loans that your institution is

-aware of, etc. Include both Federal

-Direct Student Loans and Federal Family Education Loans. b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) A Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+406 53.90% \$32,559 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-387 58.20% \$24,945 c) Institutional loan programs.
-103 15.49% \$5,235 d) State loan programs.
-0 0.00% \$0 e) Private student loans made by a bank or lender.
-64 9.62% \$36,070
+400 53.12% \$21,385 C Institutional loan programs.
+14 18.59% \$6,231 D State loan programs.
+0 0.00% \$0 Е Private student loans made by a bank or lender.
+77 10.23% \$48,333

+Aid to Undergraduate Degree-seeking Nonresident Aliens

+Report numbers and dollar amounts for the same academic year checked in item H1

+1 • H6.
+Indicate your institution nonresident aliens: 's policy regarding institutional scholarship an nd grant ai d for undergraduate degree-seeking ⊠ Institutional non-need-ba scholarship or grant aid is availab used scholarship or grant aid is ava and grant aid is not available

+If institutional financial aid is available for undergraduate degree-seeking nonresident aliens, provide the number of undergraduate degree-seeking nonresident aliens who were awarded need-based or non-need-based aid:

+$\Rightarrow$ 73